ChewCraft/Forum-Notifier/README.md

-NOTE: THIS IS A PORT OF https://github.com/Adriani6/SpigotNotifier
+NOTE: THIS IS A FORK OF https://github.com/Adriani6/SpigotNotifier